jshardy/8080-Emulator/README.md

 Emulator functionally plays Space Invaders without sound.

-This is one of my first large projects, I learned a lot.
+This is one of my first large projects.
+I learned a lot.
-I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school.
-From the basics to like bit banging to more advanced OOP concepts.
+I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basics to bit banging to more advanced OOP concepts.

 What I learned:
 -I can now count in hex/binary in my head, something I could